Unit inclusion in a non-semisimple braided tensor category and non-compact relative TQFTs: Introduction

+To determine this dualizability data, we use the fact that the dualizability of $\Aflat_\eta$ is equivalent to the dualizability of $\VV$ and the right-adjunctibility of $\AA_\eta$, see \cite[Theorem 7.6]{JFS} and Section \ref{subsectOplax}.
+We remark that the adjunctibility of $\AA_\eta$ often implies the relevant dualizability of $\VV$, see Remark \ref{rmkAdjImpliesDual}, which is a priori a phenomenon specific to the unit inclusion.

-Freed and Teleman study the dualizability of the unit inclusion in the 3-category $Alg_1(Cat_\Cc)$ in \cite[Theorem B]{FreedTelemanGapped}.
-They show that $\Vv \in Alg_1(Cat_\Cc)$ is fusion if and only if $\MM_\eta$ is 2-dualizable, i.e. lies in a subcategory with duals (the forward implication is \cite{DSPS}).
-Note that by fusion they mean multifusion, i.e. without the assumption that the unit is simple, and we adopt this convention.
-We can give an analogous statement one categorical number higher: \begin{myth}[Theorem \ref{thmFTplus1}] Suppose $\VV\in BrTens$ has enough compact-projectives.
-Then $\AA_\eta$ is 3-dualizable if and only if $\VV$ is fusion. \end{myth} We study in Section \ref{sectFunBimod} the dualizability of the 1- (resp.
+Freed and Teleman study the dualizability of the unit inclusion in the 3-category $\Alg_1(Rex_\Cc)$ in \cite[Theorem B]{FreedTelemanGapped}.
+Here $Rex_\Cc$ is the 2-category of finitely cocomplete categories and finitely cocontinuous functors.
+They show that $\Vv \in \Alg_1(Rex_\Cc)$ is finite rigid semisimple if and only if $\MM_\eta$ is 2-dualizable, i.e. lies in a subcategory with duals.
+The forward implication is \cite{DSPS}.
+We can give an analogous statement one categorical number higher: \begin{myth}[Theorem \ref{thmFTplus1}] Suppose $\VV\in \BrTens$ has enough compact-projectives.
+Then $\AA_\eta$ is 3-dualizable if and only if $\VV$ is finite rigid semisimple. \end{myth} Note that the full dualizability of $\AA_\eta$ is indeed stronger that its oplax-dualizability.
+They are however expected to be equivalent when $\VV$ is itself fully dualizable, see Remark \ref{rmkWillStewart}.
+This actually implies some non-dualizability results on $\VV$, see Remark \ref{rmkNon4DV}

+We study in Section \ref{sectFunBimod} the dualizability of the 1- (resp.
 2-) morphism induced by a braided monoidal (resp. bimodule monoidal) functor $F$, which we denote $\AA_F$ (resp. $\MM_F$).
-This allows us to give explicitly the adjunctibility data of $\AA_\eta$, see Figure \ref{figDDtreeCprigid} below using the notation .
-The whole description (including gray) holds for $\VV$ cp-rigid, see Proposition \ref{propVcprigid}, and the black subset holds when $\VV$ has enough compact-projectives, see Theorem \ref{thmVcpgen}.
-The functor $\widetilde{\eta^R}$ is the essentially unique cocontinuous functor that agrees with $\eta^R$ on the compact-projectives.
+This allows us to give explicitly the adjunctibility data of $\AA_\eta$, see Figure \ref{fig:DDtreeCprigid}.
+We will use the notation

+to depict adjunctibility data.
+We will give a further example explaining this notation in Figure \ref{fig:cupDD}.

-We studied the unit inclusion, but our arguments still work for any bimodule induced by a braided monoidal functor.
-We simply loose that they are criteria. \begin{myth}[Theorem \ref{thm3oplaxAnyBrMonFun}] Let $F: \VV \to \WW$ be a braided monoidal functor between two objects of $BrTens$.
-Then the object $\Aa_F \in BrTens^\to$ induced by $F$ is 2-dualizable.
+We studied the unit inclusion, but a version of our arguments still work for any bimodule induced by a braided monoidal functor.
+Instead of a necessary and sufficient condition, we only have a sufficient condition: \begin{myth}[Theorem \ref{thm3oplaxAnyBrMonFun}] Let $F: \VV \to \WW$ be a braided monoidal functor between two objects of $\BrTens$.
+Then the object $\Aflat_F \in \BrTens^\to$ induced by $F$ is 2-dualizable.
 It is non-compact-3-dualizable as soon as $\VV$ and $\WW$ are cp-rigid.
 In this case, it is 3-dualizable if and only if $F$ preserves compact-projectives. \end{myth}